lupalberto/neutral-atom-vm/.tracker/epic-neutral-atom-lattice-and-configurations.md

 - Documentation:
   - Architecture/UX docs explain lattices, regions, configuration families, interaction graphs, and transport in concrete neutral‑atom terms, with examples drawn from realistic device scenarios.

+## Status Update
+- Lattice + configuration ticket is done, and the ProfileConfigurator UI now surfaces configurations/special regions as part of the earned UX upgrade.
+- The interaction/crosstalk ticket has been implemented: the service validates interaction graphs, anisotropic blockade radii, and zone overrides while the SDK exposes the same metadata.
+- Transport & rearrangement is still backlog pending a separate effort.